nicholasgcotton/Inventory-and-Page-Count-CSV/README.md

 1. Open Explorer and navigate to the user's "SendTo" folder
 2. Paste "shell:sendto" into the URL/folder bar.
 (This should take you to C:\Users\[YOUR LOGIN NAME]\AppData\Roaming\Microsoft\Windows\SendTo
-3. Paste 00-PDFPageCount-v3.bat into the SendTo folder.
+3. Copy (00-PDFPageCount-v3.bat)[https://github.com/nicholasgcotton/PDF-Page-Count-Inventory/raw/main/00-PDFPageCount-v3.bat] into the SendTo folder.
 ## Run from Shell->SendTo
 5. Right click on any PDF and select SendTo->00-PDFPageCount.bat.
 6. Read notices/instructions as app runs.
 Check for errors when completed.